 How do I know if you’re the right private psychotherapist for me?

-We will have an initial, free short telephone consultation where you can explain the main issues you are facing, ask me any further questions and we can discuss whether I am the right private psychotherapist for you.
-Read on to find out more about how I work.
-You can read about me and my therapeutic approach here.
+The initial session is for us to discuss the main issues you are facing, ask me any further questions and establish whether I am the right private psychotherapist for you.
+You can read on to find out more about how I work and read about me and my therapeutic approach here.

 Who do you work with and how can you support me?